geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Yes.
 Okay.
 Sweet.
 Oh, I think so.
 What about the ResNet part?

 ##### **Geohot** [[00:51:02](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3062)]
-Uh . . .
+Uh..
 Yeah, Burt is fine.
 Just Burt is fine.
 Just Burt is fine.
-If it's some weird . . .
+If it's some weird..
 Just Burt is fine.
 Yeah, yeah, yeah.
 We're cool paying out the bounty for just Burt, but I do want to figure out what this regression was.
 Okay.

 ##### **Chenyu** [[00:51:23](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3083)]
-Yeah, so let's . . . for ONNX, I will just summarize a bunch of stuff for comma.
+Yeah, so let's.. for ONNX, I will just summarize a bunch of stuff for comma.
 I think the script issue was fixed.
 I also added the div equals support for the flag, their favorite flag, so hopefully we are happy now.

 ##### **Geohot** [[00:51:46](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=3106)]
 Oh, we have dev?
 We can set the device with dev?